Live ‘The Good Life’ and rock out with Thirsty Merc this October.

-Don’t miss your chance to reminisce with Thirsty Merc at their only stop between Canberra and Ballarat on the Summer Live ’25 Tour.
+Head to Beer Deluxe for these Aussie icons’ only stop between Canberra and Ballarat on their Summer Live ’25 Tour.

-Got your tickets?
-Here’s 20 Good Reasons to spend a couple extra days in Albury Wodonga:
+In the words of Thirsty Merc, here’s ’20 Good Reasons’ to spend a couple of extra days in Albury Wodonga:

 - In October, Albury Wodonga is just starting to warm up, which is perfect for a relaxing picnic at the Albury Botanic Gardens after a big night.

-- Maybe you’d prefer a massage or spa treatment at Basq Urban Spa and Beauty, The Ritual, or Endota Spa.
+- Maybe you’d prefer a massage or spa treatment at Basq Urban Spa and Beauty.

 - It’s probably still a little chilly for a dip in the Murray River – but it’s a beautiful time of year to jump in a canoe with Murray River Canoe Hire or Canoe the Murray.